rule

 Text 11

-Satyavatî beseeched him that it would not be so, and thus said that son of Bhrigu: 'If not, then will his son become that!', and next was Jamadagni born.
+Satyavatî beseeched him that it would not be so and thus the son of Bhrigu said: 'Then the son of your son will be that way!'
+Thereafter Jamadagni was born.

 Text 12-13

-She [Satyavatî] became as great and sacred as the Kaus'ikî [a river] which purifies all the world.
-Jamadagni so married Renukâ, the daughter of Renu, who from the seer of Bhrigu indeed gave birth to many sons of whom Vasumân was the eldest and the widely famed Paras'urâma [also known as Râma] was the youngest son.
+She [Satyavatî] later became the great and sacred Kaus'ikî [a river] that purifies the entire world.
+Jamadagni married Renukâ, the daughter of Renu.
+She with the seer of Bhrigu gave birth to many sons of whom Vasumân was the eldest.
+The renown Paras'urâma [also known as Râma] was the youngest son.

 Text 14

+He [Paras'urâma] who twenty-one times acted as the annihilator of the Haihaya dynasty and thus freed the earth from all her kshatriyas, is called an [ams'a] incarnation of Vâsudeva.

 Of him [Paras'urâma] who twenty-one times acted as the annihilator of the Haihaya-dynasty, do all speak as an [ams'a] incarnation of Vâsudeva; he rid the earth of all its kshatriyas.

-Of him [Paras'urâma] who twenty-one times acted as the annihilator of the Haihaya-dynasty, do all speak as an [ams'a-] incarnation of Vâsudeva; he rid the earth of all its kshatriyas.
 (Vedabase)

 Text 15

-He wiped off the planet the burden of the arrogant governing class that, covered by passion and ignorance void of respect for the brahminical rule, was killed by him despite of the fact that it had committed no great offense [see also 1.11: 34].'
+The earth's burden of the arrogant governing class that, covered by passion and ignorance, lacked in respect for the brahminical rule, was removed by him.
+He killed them despite the fact that they had committed no great offense [see also 1.11: 34].'

 He wiped off the planet the burden of the arrogant governing class that, covered by passion and ignorance void of respect for the brahminical rule, was killed by him despite of the fact that it had committed no great offense [see also 1.11: 34].'
 (Vedabase)